Psychedelic/DIP721/docs/nft-example.md

 yarn healthcheck
 ```

+💡 Optionally, skip some prompts, such as the reset request, by prefixing the command with `SKIP_PROMPTS=1`

 Through the process the [Cap Service](https://github.com/Psychedelic/cap) is deployed to your local replica.
 Depending on your needs, this can be useful, so the service can be started separately by running:

 ```sh